go-masonry/tutorial/README.md

 }
 ```

-If you were following this tutorial you will remember that we also have a SubWorkshop service.
+Please remember that we also have a SubWorkshop service.
 Our business logic should call this SubWorkshop to actually paint the car, given the car was previously accepted by the Workshop.
 In this example we will use `*http.Client` a.k.a REST Client to call SubWorkshop API.

 ```golang
 type workshopController struct {